anshul-kk/Inventory-and-Sales-Optimization-Analysis/README.md

-# 📦 Vendor Performance Optimization Analysis
+# 📦 Inventory & Sales Optimization Analysis

 A comprehensive data analytics project to optimize profitability in retail & wholesale operations by uncovering inefficiencies in **pricing**, **inventory management**, and **vendor performance** using **Python**, **SQL**, and **Power BI**.